 Companies that do not adequately address workplace health issues may cause serious long-term negative health problems for their employees.

-Note that “health” here extends beyond physical safety to encompass mental and emotional wellness, so companies must not contribute in any way to stress-related health issues.
+Note that “health” here extends beyond physical safety to mental and emotional wellness, and must encompass stress management and mitigation.

 Why this goal is needed...

 Regardless of a decades long focus on improved workplace safety, there is still much to be done to ensure workers are free from harm.

 Globally, 2.78 million people die each year from a work-related accident or disease, and 374 million people suffer from a work-related accident or illness.

 Safety issues have huge financial consequences.